Praveen-A1012/Simple_Expense_tracker_React/README.md

 # Simple_Expense_tracker_React

-# Clone of the Expense tracker tbaf is made with React
+Clone of the Expense tracker that is made with React

 # To run the program use the command

-# npm start
+npm start
-# Go to local host
+Go to local host
-# npm run build
+npm run build